Updating Results

 What you will learn

-Practice as a drama or dance movement therapist: graduates of this program are eligible for professional registration with appropriate professional associations.
+Graduates of this program are eligible for professional registration with appropriate professional associations.
 In Australia, this is the DTAA (Dance Movement Therapy Association of Australasia) and ANZACATA (Australian, New Zealand and Asian Creative Arts Therapies Association).
+Our course has been approved by ANZACATA.

 Graduate outcomes